N4927/billyApp/README.md

 ### 1) `POST /register/`

 Registers a user.
-If `id_hex` is omitted, a 16-hex value is auto-generated.
+If `id_hex` is omitted, a 16-hex value is generated.

 ```bash
 curl -i -X POST http://localhost:8000/api/register/ \